Skip to content

 B2G

-It is mandatory for all public administrations in Poland to accept electronic invoices, currently through the “PEF” central platform, reachable via Peppol in Peppol BIS 3.0 format, and from 2026 through the “KSeF” central platform using the “FA(3)” (XML) format.
+All Polish public administrations accept electronic invoices, and e-invoicing is even mandatory for large suppliers through the “PEF” central platform (using Peppol BIS 3.0 or a Polish variant), or through the “KSeF” central platform (using the “FA(3)” (XML) format).

 B2B

-E-Invoicing should become mandatory for B2B transactions in 2026 through the “KSeF” central platform using the “FA(3)” (XML) format.
+E-Invoicing is mandatory for large companies through the “KSeF” central platform using the “FA(3)” (XML) format, and all companies must be able to receive e-invoices.

 What the Law Says